About the blog

 This is my little corner of the Internet, and I’m the one who makes the call on which comments stay, go, and what have you.
 If you’re unhappy with that, start your own blog!
 I’m happy to support a plurality of opinions; I’m less happy with the pushing of obsessions, personal vendettas, trolling, or general stupidity.
 I’m the arbiter of what counts as those things.
 Comments don’t have to be scholarly, but they should be thoughtful and/or interesting.
 If I approve a comment, it doesn’t mean it is something I agree with; if I decide not to publish one, it’s my prerogative to do so.
 The main reason I don’t approve comments (other than them being spam, inflammatory, or whatever), is that I feel they are just not moving the discussion forward enough.
 This site is not meant to be a generic discussion forum, nor is it a place where I want to get into long, endless comment wars with people.
 You can take it or leave it — it’s my site.
 Please feel free to start your own blog if this one does not cover things the way you would!

 Disclaimer which is actually true

-All opinions, facts, stories, nonsense, and sense expressed here are purely the points of view of the author, Alex Wellerstein, and not attributable to, nor should be considered condoned by, the organizations who have employed me in the past, nor my current employers at the American Institute of Physics.
+All opinions, facts, stories, nonsense, and sense expressed here are purely the points of view of the author, Alex Wellerstein, and not attributable to, nor should be considered condoned by, the organizations who have employed me in the past, nor my current employers.